rwalworth/hiero-docs/support-and-community/glossary.md

 ***

-The [ERC-1363](https://erc1363.org/) payable token standard is an extension interface for ERC-20 tokens that supports executing code on a recipient contract after transfers or code on a spender contract after approvals in a single transaction.
-The following standard allows for the implementation of a standard API for token interaction with smart contracts.&#x20;
+The [ERC-1363](https://erc1363.org/) payable token standard extends ERC-20 by enabling smart contracts to execute actions automatically after a token transfer or approval, all within a single transaction.
+This standard provides a streamlined API for seamless token interactions with smart contracts.&#x20;

 ### ERC-20